Category Archives: Garden Tips

 • Remove old leaves, damaged stems.

-• Clean the leaves of your indoor houseplants to prevent dust and film build-up.
+• Dust your houseplants with a slightly damp cloth to prevent dust and film build-up.

-• Pests to watch for: aphids, spider mites, mealybug, scale, and whitefly.
+• Pests to watch for: aphids, spider mites, mealybug, scale, stinkbugs, and whitefly.

 • See UMD’s HGIC Garden Tips for more information.